-But you need to restrict your movements further if you:
+You will need to restrict your movements for 14 days if you:

 - live with someone who has symptoms of coronavirus, but you feel well